Surbhi-saini11/ElectroMart-Sales-Analysis/README.md

 ## Dataset Entity Relationship Diagram(ERD)
 This project follows the **Medallion Architecture(Bronze -> Silver -> Gold)** to build scalable and structured data warehouse for the ElectroMart's e-commerce analytics.

- The architecture ensures:
-- Clear data flow and transformation stages
-- Improved data quality and reliability
-- Cleaned and analytical data
-- Efficient and reproducible analytical workflows

  <div>

  ### Architecture Summary